cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 on every load (diff hash can be used as shortcut when available)

 **is_multi_active_key**
+(optional)
 <br>Declares this column to be part of the multi-active key for a multi-active-satellite.
 Loading
 procedures, that support multi active historization loading patterns with a key, should use this as input.

+This property is only set, when declared in the dvpd.
+There is no default value.

 ### deletion_detection_rules[]
 Json Path: $.parse_sets[].load_operations[]